anka-kondraska/game-of-hangman/README.md

 * user loses the game if they guess the letters incorrectly 6 times - there are 6 incorrect guesses allowed
 * the user wins if they guess all letters without running out of incorrect guesses first

+The main requirements for this game are met: words are accessed from LinkedIn Word Dictionary API, the length of the secret word is displayed in the middle of the page, as the user guesses letters, correct occurances of the letter are displayed in the word, unknown remain hidden, number of guesses remaining is displayed as well, as is a list of incorrect guesses.

+The extensions implemented are: the changing hangman images on the right hand side as user makes incorrect guesses, as well as adjusting level of word difficulty based on user input on the left hand side of the page.

+Since I am really familiar with flask, I used it on the back-end.
+There are two flask routes.
+One serving the homepage where the game is played and the other serving the secret word as json randomly chosen from the API call response.
+The difficulty level parameter is captured in flask's session from the user radio buttons form input on the homepage.
+If the user has not adjusted the difficulty level it is set to 1 as default, the easiest, to initially boost morale.

+Since this is a game, there is a significant amount of user interaction and changes to the DOM.
+I wanted to try a framework that captured the state easily and allowed for more flexibility in what different types of features where implemented and not focusing on how they were implemented.
+Maintaining state was crucial as it is a game.
+I chose React.js as it is friendly to beginners, declarative, flexible and highly efficient.